No EU evacuation plan for Ukraine local staff

 And the way the foreign service has handled the security arrangements left some local staff feeling "second-class" and "unhappy", the contact said.

-Few in EU circles think that a Russian attack in east Ukraine is imminent and even fewer that Russia might occupy Kyiv.
+Few in the EU foreign service think that a Russian attack in east Ukraine is imminent and even fewer that Russia might capture Kyiv.

 Nobody imagines that Russian forces would behave like the Taliban if they did.

-But a nightmare scenario could see Russia attack Ukraine from Belarus in the north as well as from the east, blocking people in Kyiv from fleeing to Europe.
+But a nightmare scenario could see Russia attack Ukraine from Belarus in the north as well as from the east, blocking people in Kyiv from escaping to Europe by car or train.

 And regime change in Ukraine could also lead to reprisals against Western "collaborators", one EU country's diplomat warned.